-- have an active agreement with a Board to provide subsidized child care and a current Pre-Star designation; - have a permanent (non-expiring) license or registration from CCR\; - have at least 12 months of licensing history with CCR\; - demonstrate a high level of compliance with CCR minimum standards\ over the preceding 12 months in accordance with the Texas Rising Star Initial Screening Form; and - ensure that a center director account is created in the Workforce Registry and that the director encourage their staff members to create individual accounts within the Workforce Registry.
+- have an active agreement with a Board to accept referrals from the TWC Child Care Services program and a current Pre-Star designation; - have a permanent (non-expiring) license or registration from CCR; - have at least 12 months of licensing history with CCR; - demonstrate a high level of compliance with CCR minimum standards over the preceding 12 months in accordance with the Texas Rising Star Initial Screening Form; and - ensure that a center director account is created in the Workforce Registry and that the director encourage their staff members to create individual accounts within the Workforce Registry.

-\Programs that are not regulated by CCR but are regulated by the US military and in good standing are also eligible to apply for Texas Rising Star certification.
+Programs that are not regulated by CCR but are regulated by the US military and in good standing are also eligible to apply for Texas Rising Star certification.